Maximal prime homomorphic images of mod-$p$ Iwasawa algebras: Untwisting quotients by minimal primes

-We say that $S$ and $S_\alpha$ differ by a \emph{diagonal change of basis} if, for each $g\in G$, there is some unit $u_g\in R^\times$ such that $\hat{g} = \overline{g} u_g$.
-(In particular, if $S$ and $S_\alpha$ differ by a diagonal change of basis, they are isomorphic.)
+We say that $S$ and $S_\alpha$ differ by a \emph{diagonal change of basis} if there is a set of units $\{u_g\in R^\times: g\in G\}$ such that $\hat{g} \mapsto \overline{g} u_g$ gives an $R$-linear ring isomorphism $S_\alpha\to S$.
+(In particular, if $S$ and $S_\alpha$ differ by a diagonal change of basis, they are isomorphic as rings.)
 By \cite[exercise 1.1]{passmanICP}, $S$ and $S_\alpha$ differ by a diagonal change of basis if and only if $\alpha$ is a \emph{2-coboundary} for $\sigma$, i.e. there is some function $\varphi: G\to R^\times$ with for all $x,y\in G$.
 Hence $S$ and $S_\alpha$ are non-isomorphic only if $\alpha$ has non-trivial cohomology class.
-But we will not develop this idea any further in this paper. \end{rk}
+But we will not develop this idea any further in this paper. \item We note that similar twists have been studied by Aljadeff \emph{et al.}, e.g. in \cite{aljadeff-rob}. \end{enumerate} \end{rks}